-Table 2-1.
-Recommended maximum slope length and steepness for pond lining applications.
+Table 2-3.
+Recommended maximum slope lengths for pond lining applications.
+See important notes below.
 Important Notes:

-- 1. Stable slopes are still subject to damage due to wave action, scouring, etc. See Section 3.5. - 2.
-Method of Giroud and Beech (Appendix A) used to determine slope lengths for steep slopes. - 3.
-Site-specific evaluations should be performed for slopes steeper than 4H:1V.
+- 1. Submerged slopes are subject to sliding due to wave action, scouring, etc. See Section 3.5. - 2.
+Method of Giroud and Beech (Appendix C) used to determine slope lengths for steep slopes. - 3.
+This table is to be used as a guideline only.
+Site-specific evaluations should always be performed, most notably for slopes steeper than 4H:1V.